 Agentic AI: agents that do the work, not just talk about it

-In short: Agentic AI is software that uses a large language model to plan and complete multi-step tasks on its own — deciding what to do next, calling your tools and systems, and acting toward a goal.
-NewGenApps builds production AI agents on Anthropic's Claude: tool use, MCP, guardrails, and evals.
+In short: Agentic AI is software that uses a large language model to plan and complete multi-step tasks on its own — deciding what to do next, calling your tools and systems, acting toward a goal.
+NewGenApps builds production AI agents that are verified to work — tool use, MCP, guardrails, and evals — model-flexible, with senior engineers from scope to ship.

-Most "AI agent" content is a chatbot in a trench coat — it answers in a window and calls it a day, which won't move a number in your business.
-An agent earns the name when it can take a goal, work it across systems, check itself, and hand back a result you can trust.
-That's the line we hold — building on the frontier since 2008, now all-in on Claude.
+Most "AI agent" content is a chatbot in a trench coat — it answers in a window and won't move a number in your business.
+An agent earns the name when it can take a goal, work it across your systems, check itself, and hand back a result you can trust.
+That's the line we hold — building on the frontier since 2008.
+Staying a step ahead, always.

 What is agentic AI?